coryodaniel/talks/beam-n-k8s/slides/presentation.md

 [.code-highlight: all]
 [.code-highlight: 11-21]
+[.code-highlight: 16-20]
+[.code-highlight: 21-23]
 [.code-highlight: 13-14]

-^ My better-together app keeps state in memory, so I'd like to keep it off the same k8s nodes in event of node failure.
+^ My app keeps some process state in memory, and I'd like to keep too much state off the same k8s nodes in event of failure.

-^ Here I am saying that I want all apps that have the 'app' label with the value 'better-together' to _Not_ be on the same node.
+^ [CODETRANS] I can use podAntiAffinity to tell kubernetes [CODETRANS] not to place two of my pods on the same node.

-^ topologyKey is the way to identify the node class.
-This can be by name, zone, and a number of other options.
+^ [CODETRANS] topologyKey is a way to identify a topology.
+Here I am basing my antiaffinity off of the node name, but it can be based on zone or region as well.

-^ You can use this same functionality to make sure all your pods are in different zones in a regional cluster

-^ I do want to point out preferred vs required
+^ [CODETRANS] I do want to point out preferred vs required

 ^ In this case, my genserver memory is a nice to have, so id prefer it not on the same node, but I'm not requiring it.

-^ requiring can cause a pod not to get scheduled, so be careful when using it unless you _really_ need the pods not to be on the same node.

-^ affinities and antiaffinities can be used together to do things like place all of your app's pods on differnet nodes, but make them scheduled on the same pods as a dependency like redis or postgres
+^ Affinities a very useful and powerful feature.
+It doest have some caveats, so read up on affinities if you are rolling them out on large clusters.

 ```yaml
 apiVersion: apps/v1